You’ve probably heard the term sentiment analysis before, but perhaps never really took much notice of how important it can be for your company.

 ‘I don’t like their customer support’

 ‘I was on hold for 40 minutes, their customer support service is a nightmare’

 The first sentence is a basic example of sentiment analysis.
 The customer clearly isn’t happy with the support they’ve received, but you haven’t received any more information on what you can do to improve the situation.

 But, if you look at the second example, it is clear the customer is frustrated, they were on hold for 40 minutes, and they were dissatisfied with the service.
 From this piece of information, you are able to deduce a customer’s wait time is way too long.
-Through further sentiment analysis, you should be able to see if this is a pattern or just an unfortunate one-off, and work on your customer service as a result.
+Through further sentiment analysis, you should be able to see if this is a pattern or just an unfortunate one-off, and work on your customer service as a result or your bottom line.